 Difference in Correctional Facilities

 Holds offenders before pretrial

 Violent offenders, felonies, career criminals

 The criminal justice system is complex.
-It has been evolving over the years from it's beginnings of simple unstructured peacekeeping foot beats to today's large complex crime-fighting system.
+It has been evolving over the years from it's beginnings of simple unstructured peacekeeping foot beats, to today's large complex crime-fighting systems.
 Many who work within the system find it challenging and those who are accused find the system confusing and intimidating.